aminaslami/NLP-VisaHomework/README.md

     !pip install lstm
     !pip install gru

-When you installing the library
+When you installing the library maybe you get some error.

 ---------------------------------------------------------------------------